“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 No!!!

 It’s not about a poor soul sitting in some dark, isolated corner.
-Not paying enough attention to the lurking shadows of the Peter Principle in every corner can have very far-reaching effects and can hurt a business very badly.
+Not paying enough attention to the lurking shadows of the Peter Principle in every corner can have far-reaching effects and can hurt a business very badly.

 And no, I will not go to that extreme to quote that Corollary to the Peter Principle that in time, every position within an organization will be filled with someone who is not competent to fulfill the duties of their role.
 No, that’s a very extreme and almost improbable situation.